 Inside Out is an entirely original story, as is The Good Dinosaur, which Pixar is also slated to release next year.
 However, the company has also announced upcoming sequels to several of its previous films, including Finding Dory (a follow-up to Finding Nemo), The Incredibles 2, Cars 3 and Toy Story 4.

 That last one has been especially contentious.
-I know Christian Broda has his doubts about the fourth installment.
-All three Toy Story films are much beloved, and the third seemed to come to a perfect, poignant conclusion.
 People are starting to wonder: has Pixar just run out of good, original ideas?

 Maybe seeing Inside Out will give us some more thoughts on the matter.

 Few things are more synonymous with the holiday season than Charlie Brown and the Peanuts gang.
 Their holiday specials entertained generations and in some cases even taught us the true meaning of Christmas.